AdobeDocs/experience-manager-cloud-service.en/help/forms/using-themes-in-core-components.md

 1. From the command line, navigate to the root of the theme on your local machine.
 1. Execute `npm install` and npm retrieves dependencies and installs the project.
-1. Execute `npm run live` and the proxy server listens to file change and updates them in browser).
+1. Execute `npm run live` and the proxy server listens to file change and updates them in browser.

    ![npm run live](/help/forms/assets/theme_proxy.png)

-1. Tap or click **SIGN IN LOCALLY (ADMIN TASKS ONLY)** and sign in with the proxy user credentials provided to you by the AEM administrator.
+1. Click **SIGN IN LOCALLY (ADMIN TASKS ONLY)** and sign in with the proxy user credentials provided to you by the AEM administrator.

    ![Sign in locally](/help/forms/assets/local_signin.png)

    >[!NOTE]
    >
-   > Create a local user to login locally.
+   > * Create a local user to login locally.
 Provide contributor role for the theme designer.
+   > * If you specify the AEM URL as http://localhost:[port]/ in the`.env` file of a theme, you are directly redirected to the browser.

 1. Once signed in, change the URL in the browser to point to the path to the sample content that the AEM administrator provided to you.